johnzastrow/johnzastrow.github.io/_posts/2008-07-24-good-review-of-mapnik-for-generating-online-maps.md

     - Web
 ---

-In my opinion you can’t beat UMN Mapserver or Mapnik for making gorgeous online maps.
-Mapserver has installed and run for me flawlessly every time I’ve tried it — without days of arguing with it.
+In my opinion you can't beat UMN Mapserver or Mapnik for making gorgeous online maps.
+Mapserver has installed and run for me flawlessly every time I've tried it — without days of arguing with it.
 Mapnik has taken me nearly a week to get running sometimes.
-But, just like you wouldn’t want to shovel snow with a pitch fork, — always use the right tool for the right job.
+But, just like you wouldn't want to shovel snow with a pitch fork, — always use the right tool for the right job.
 Mapnik is a focused tool for quickly turning geographic data (think shapefiles) into good looking static images (tiles) for serving to modern internet tiling maps.

 If you need something like this (and a few other things) then read this excellent article.